 In 2020, we encourage everyone to participate.
 You can make a team with your family, your congregation, your school, or go out and reflect by yourself.
 Regardless of how you do it, we will all be together taking care of our blue planet.
 Reverse Tashlich takes place on September 13th, 2020.

-Register below to be updated on event and educational information as the date draws closer.
+Register below to be updated on event and educational information.

 Read more about the Jewish principles behind Reverse Tashlich here.